PHILADELPHIA REFLECTIONS

 Al Capone

-Philadelphia appears to have had a share of gangland warfare, but it was mainly based in Chicago and New York.
-In one year, Chicago had four hundred gangland murders, Philadelphia only forty.
-Al Capone came to visit Philadelphia, for reasons unknown, was assured he was most unwelcome, and got himself put in jail, mostly for his own protection.
+Philadelphia appears to have had a share of gangland warfare, but mainly that was based in Chicago and New York.
+In one year, Chicago experienced four hundred gangland murders, Philadelphia only forty.
+Al Capone came to visit Philadelphia, for reasons unknown, was assured he was most unwelcome and got himself put in jail, for his own protection.
 Eastern Penitentiary likes to show off his well-decorated cell, to which meals were apparently catered.
 What was really going on remains a mystery.
-A group of ten Philadelphia Mafiosi are now known to have gone to New York to participate in the "Castellammerese Wars", where two large New York Mafia groups engaged in a fierce battle for supremacy in what was now a source of vast riches.
-Occasional lurid episodes like this surfaced in Philadelphia, but the Mob was determined to remain as obscure as it could be, and many details are missing or deliberately misrepresented.
+A group of ten Philadelphia Mafiosi is now known to have gone to New York to participate in the "Castellammerese Wars", where two large New York Mafia groups engaged in a fierce battle for supremacy in what was now a source of vast riches.
+Occasional lurid episodes like this surfaced in Philadelphia, but the Mob was determined to remain as obscure as possible, and many details are missing or deliberately misrepresented.
 The essence of it all was that Prohibition had transformed the Mafia from a little vigilante group who imposed law and order on a lawless immigrant community, into a tightly organized army of killers, who mostly devoted their war efforts to exterminating rival tribes, while their daily activities consisted of running marginally tolerable criminal activities like gambling and loan sharking.

 And the Lanzetti brothers?
 Well, they got eliminated, reputedly by Sabella's successors in the organization, but the violence triggered extensive Grand Jury investigations led by Judge Edwin O. Lewis, later the father of Independence Mall.
 Thereafter, mob rubouts became considerably less frequent.
 Although newspaper and FBI activity had been extensive, and apparently effective, a more detached view makes it more likely that repeal of the Volstead Act was the major factor causing mob activity to subside.